Ordered Reliability Bits Guessing Random Additive Noise Decoding: Introduction

 Here we develop Ordered Reliability Bits GRAND (ORBGRAND), which bridges the gap between SRGRAND and SGRAND by obtaining the decoding accuracy of the latter in an algorithm that is, by design, suitable for implementation in circuits.
 A preliminary version of ORBGRAND that provides near-ML performance for arbitrary length, moderate-redundancy codes and block error rates (BLER) greater than $10^{-3}$ was presented at IEEE ICASSP in 2021 \cite{duffy2021ordered}.
 Its promise for a highly parallelized hardware realization has already resulted in VLSI architectures being proposed \cite{abbas2021high, condo2021high, condo2021fixed} and it has been used to investigate the suitability of both existing and non-traditionally structured codes for use in URLLC \cite{Papadopoulou21, grand-crc}.
 Here we explain the rationale behind ORBGRAND's design and expand on the preliminary conference version to generate near-ML performance for higher SNR.
 In the process, we describe an efficient algorithm that is suitable for hardware implementation, and establish performance.

 The rest of this paper is organized as follows.
 Section \ref{sec:relwork} provides a brief overview of practical short codes and other approaches to universal soft detection decoding.
 Section \ref{sect:theOrb} presents the rationale behind ORBGRAND and its practical implementation, which leads to the basic and full versions of ORBGRAND.
-Performance evaluation results that demonstrate ORBGRAND's effectiveness are presented in Section \ref{sect:simulation}.
+Performance evaluation results and computational complexity analysis that demonstrate ORBGRAND's effectiveness are presented in Section \ref{sect:simulation}.
 Section \ref{sect:summary} closes with final remarks.